PublicSoftTools

 Can two UUIDs ever be the same?

 UUID v4 has 2¹²² ≈ 5.3 × 10³⁶ possible values.
-Generating a duplicate by chance requires roughly 2.7 × 10¹⁸ UUIDs — far beyond any practical system.
-For production databases, add a UNIQUE constraint on the column as a safety net, but random UUID collision is not a realistic concern for any application generating fewer than hundreds of billions of records.
+Generating a duplicate requires roughly 2.7 × 10¹⁸ UUIDs — far beyond any practical system.
+Add a UNIQUE constraint as a safety net, but collision is not a realistic concern for applications generating fewer than hundreds of billions of records.

 Is UUID the same as GUID?

-Yes — GUID is Microsoft's term for the same concept, used in Windows APIs, .NET, and SQL Server.
-The format is identical; GUIDs are sometimes displayed in uppercase (A1B2C3D4-E5F6-4A7B-8C9D-0E1F2A3B4C5D) but the underlying value is the same.
-The uppercase toggle in the tool handles this formatting difference.
+Yes — GUID is Microsoft's term for the same concept.
+The format is identical; GUIDs are sometimes displayed in uppercase with surrounding braces:{A1B2C3D4-E5F6-4A7B-8C9D-0E1F2A3B4C5D}.
+The uppercase toggle in the tool handles the formatting difference.

 What is the difference between UUID and ULID?

-ULID (Universally Unique Lexicographically Sortable Identifier) is a newer 128-bit format that encodes the timestamp in the first 10 characters, making ULIDs sort in creation order.
-Unlike UUID v1, ULIDs are URL-safe (no hyphens, Crockford Base32 encoding) and the timestamp is always in the most-significant bits.
-ULIDs are gaining adoption as a database-friendly alternative to UUID v4, though they are not yet an IETF standard.
+ULID (Universally Unique Lexicographically Sortable Identifier) encodes the timestamp in the first 10 characters using Crockford Base32, making ULIDs sort in creation order and URL-safe (no hyphens).
+Unlike UUID v1, the timestamp is always in the most-significant bits.
+ULIDs are gaining adoption as a database-friendly alternative to UUID v4, though UUID v7 (RFC 9562) now provides a standardized time-ordered UUID option.

 Generate UUIDs Free Online

-UUID v4, UUID v1, bulk generation up to 100, uppercase option — all browser-based, no signup.
+UUID v4, v1, bulk up to 100, uppercase GUID style — all browser-based, no signup required.

 Open UUID Generator